saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ## 4. Value Proposition
 SentiVibe provides immense value by:
-*   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics, and now automates content creation.
+*   **Saving Time:** Automates the tedious process of manually sifting through thousands of comments and researching related topics, and now automates content creation. **Significantly reduces redundant AI and API costs by reusing past analyses.**
 *   **Gaining Deeper Understanding:** Offers AI-driven insights and interactive conversations that go beyond surface-level reading, incorporating direct audience feedback and broader context.
 *   **Personalized Interaction:** Users can tailor the AI's conversational style and response detail to match their specific needs and preferences.
 *   **Informing Strategy:** Helps content creators understand what resonates with their audience, marketers to gauge campaign reception, and researchers to analyze public opinion with a more complete picture.
 *   **Providing Actionable Data:** The weighted analysis ensures that the most impactful opinions are prioritized, and the AI can elaborate on these.
 *   **Professional Reporting:** Enables easy sharing of findings with high-quality PDF reports.
 *   **Cost-Effective Intelligence:** Streamlined external search ensures you get the necessary up-to-date information without incurring excessive API costs.
 *   **Boosting SEO & Content Strategy (NEW):** Automatically generates valuable, SEO-optimized content, expanding your digital footprint and making your insights discoverable to a wider audience through search engines.
-The searchable library further enhances content discoverability within the app.
+The searchable library further enhances content discoverability within the app, **ensuring no duplicate blog posts for the same video.**

 SentiVibe is continuously evolving, with a strong foundation laid for future enhancements to further enrich your video analysis, conversational AI, and content generation experience.